sleepingsloth111/ghibli/README.md

 all instances of MovieItem.
 Whenever the favorite button is clicked for a card, a cartItem var is added to the cart.
 This cart is then passed down to the Aggregator component as a prop where the films in the cart are displayed as well as the average of the runtime of the films in the cart.
-State is used for the cart, the selected const in MovieItem, and the runtime total.
+State is used for the cart and the runtime total.

 ### How the User Triggers State Changes
 Users can trigger state changes through 3 interactions.